shydyl/shydyl.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I received my Ph.D. under the supervision of [Cheng Deng](https://ee.xidian.edu.cn/faculty/chdeng/).

-I am currently working on motion generation and action understanding, with a focus on advancing intelligent systems that bridge perception and behavior.

-I received both my bachelor’s and Ph.D. degrees from the School of Electronic Engineering, Xidian University (西安电子科技大学电子工程学院).
-I am currently a Lecturer at Hohai University.
+I am a Lecturer at Hohai University, specializing in computer vision and embodied intelligence.
+I earned both my Bachelor's and Ph.D. degrees from the School of Electronic Engineering, Xidian University, under the guidance of Prof. [Cheng Deng](https://ee.xidian.edu.cn/faculty/chdeng/).

-My research interests lie in motion generation, action understanding, and multimodal learning, aiming to develop models that integrate perception and action for more intelligent and interactive systems.
+My research lies at the intersection of Motion Generation, Embodied AI, and Large Language Model.
+I aim to develop principled models that integrate perception, reasoning, and action—toward intelligent systems capable of understanding and interacting with the physical world in a human-aligned manner.

 If you are interested in academic collaboration, please feel free to contact me.